yashUcr773/cohort2-assignments/week-11/worker-app-1/README.md

  - POST /users/signin - User login.
 Inputs: email, password
 Actions: Authenticate the user.
 Return a token (JWT) for authorization in subsequent requests if successful, or an error message if authentication fails.

-Blog Platform Endpoints:
+### Blog Platform Endpoints:

  - GET /posts - Retrieve all blog posts.
 Actions: Fetch a list of all blog posts.
+Can be public.

+ - GET /myposts - Retrieve all blog posts.
-Can be public or user-specific based on authentication.
+Actions: Fetch a list of all blog posts. user-specific based on authentication.

  - POST /posts - Create a new blog post.
 Inputs: title, body